Notice of Pre-AIA or AIA Status

 wherein the communication path has an upper end provided at a replenishment position of the material-filled unit (Macionczyk, Fig. 1, L425-430, storage container 41 is prefilled through top opening in advance) and a lower end provided at a replenishment position of the hearth liner (Macionczyk, Fig. 1, L432-440, storage container 41 has second opening 62 which is located above replenishing position 34).

-Macionczyk fails to teach wherein the material supply chamber having a gate valve and can be set to a predetermined pressure atmosphere, and
+Macionczyk fails to teach a material supply chamber separated from the film formation chamber, wherein the material supply chamber having a gate valve and configured to be set to a predetermined pressure atmosphere,

-However, Kusunoki teaches wherein the material supply chamber having a gate valve and can be set to a predetermined pressure atmosphere (Kusunoki, Fig. 9, [0074], relay chamber 210 is connected to process chamber 100 via vacuum valve 220-1 where relay chamber 210 is evacuated and maintained in high vacuum), and
+However, Kusunoki teaches a material supply chamber separated from the film formation chamber, wherein the material supply chamber having a gate valve and configured to be set to a predetermined pressure atmosphere (Kusunoki, Fig. 9, [0074], relay chamber 210 is separate from and connected to process chamber 100 via vacuum valve 220-1 where relay chamber 210 is evacuated and maintained in high vacuum), and

 wherein after inside of the material supply chamber is set to the predetermined pressure atmosphere in a state in which the film formation chamber is set to the film formation atmosphere (Kusunoki, Fig. 9, [0074], relay chamber 210 is evacuated and maintained in high vacuum, and process chamber 100 is maintained in vacuum, [0050]), the gate valve is opened to allow the granular film formation material filling the material-filled unit to pass through the communication path by the film formation material's own weight, and the film formation material is supplied to the hearth liner (Kusunoki, Fig. 9, [0076]-[0080], vacuum valve 220-1 is opened and material 2 is supplied from supply device 230 to hopper 29 to evaporation source 30).